 Natural gas proponents are hoping the coronavirus pandemic will accelerate adoption of natural gas trucks even as electric truck advocates double down on battery power as the key to reducing greenhouse gases and diesel particulate emissions.

 “Buck for buck, natural gas vehicles are probably one of the most cost-effective alternative vehicles right now,” said Thomas Lawson, president of the California Natural Gas Vehicle Coalition, an industry association.

 About 175,000 natural gas vehicles (NGVs) are on the road today, the majority of them commercial vehicles in the refuse, transit, and medium- and heavy-duty truck markets.
-Most are powered by compressed (CNG) or liquefied (LNG) natural gas, but a growing number run on renewable natural gas (RNG), otherwise known as biomethane, a fuel derived from agricultural and wastewater that raises the bar on vehicle performance.
+Most are powered by compressed (CNG) or liquefied (LNG) natural gas, but a growing number run on renewable natural gas (RNG), a fuel derived from agricultural and wastewater that raises the bar on vehicle performance.

 “There aren’t many ways around that,” he said.

 Common destination, different pathways